tempo-eng/kanjivg-js/data-generation/README.md

 This directory contains everything needed to generate the JavaScript data files for the KanjiVG library.

+**Note:** Python is only used for data conversion.
+The main library is TypeScript/JavaScript and requires no Python runtime.

 ## Contents

 - `convert-data.py` - Main conversion script